LACMIP/emu/docs/_documentation/cataloging.md

 There are two possible cataloging scenarios, and looking at the ID tag will tell you which.
 If the specimen needs a catalog number, only a locality number will be present (e.g., "LACMIP 2533."); the lot number will be blank.
 In this case, proceed with creating a new catalog record, as outlined immediately below.

 Less commonly, if the specimen was previously cataloged and the existing record needs updating, the catalog number will already be filled out with both a locality and lot number (e.g. "LACMIP 2533.1").
 Consult the Collections Manager the first time you think you've encountered this scenario.
 If this is the case, you will follow the instructions for ["Editing a Catalogue Record"]({{ site.baseurl }}/documentation/cataloging/#editing-a-catalogue-record).

+## Understanding taxonomy
+If you are new to taxonomy and binomial nomenclature, please watch the following video and review [this article](https://www.digitalatlasofancientlife.org/learn/systematics/taxonomy/) to familiarize yourself with these concepts before proceeding.
+{% include video id="409784937" provider="youtube" %}

+# Cataloging

 ## Creating a new catalogue record